 It all depends on how inclusively, or not, we use “nature.”
 In any case, process theists don’t equate the whole of reality with the physically measurable universe (as Grigg does), and they don’t like to be called pantheists.
 They prefer to be called neoclassical theists, dipolar theists or panentheists, insisting that, as ways of newly interacting, the whole (God) and the parts are creatively both in and beyond one another.

 Maybe that’s quibbling.
 Charles Hartshorne did at first call his process theism “The New Pantheism,” before deciding the term was misleading (Christian Register 115 :119-120).
 The reason he changed his mind is that too many people equate pantheism with Baruch Spinoza’s pantheism.
-For Spinoza the whole of reality, the one and only infinite substance, is totally active, while its parts are totally passive, so nothing is newly interacting—when parts of reality appear to interact newly with one another, they are actually passively expressing the one and only activity of the whole of reality.
+For Spinoza the whole of reality, the one and only infinite substance, is totally active, while its parts are totally passive, so nothing is actually interacting, newly or not—when parts of reality appear to interact with one another, they are actually passively expressing the one and only activity of the whole of reality.

 Process thought and process theism reject this—both the parts of reality (all of them) and the whole of reality newly interact, and nothing is totally active or totally passive.
 The whole of reality influences the parts but does not control them, and the parts of reality influence but do not control the whole.
 This means that we, as “parts,” can have an intimate, dialogical, interpersonal-like relationship with the whole of reality, something Spinoza could never entertain with his commitment to monism and total determinism.
 Process theists would tend to agree, fairly or not, with Richard Dawkins (p.
 40) in calling Spinoza’s (and Einstein’s) pantheism “sexed-up atheism.”
 (Of course, if you want to be an atheist, wouldn’t you rather be a sexed-up one?)